neoforged/Documentation/docs/resources/server/tags.md

 There are several conventions that will help facilitate compatibility in the ecosystem:

 - If there is a Vanilla tag that fits your block or item, add it to that tag.
 See the [list of Vanilla tags][taglist].
-- If there is a Forge tag that fits your block or item, add it to that tag.
-The list of tags declared by Forge can be seen on [GitHub][forgetags].
+- If there is a NeoForge tag that fits your block or item, add it to that tag.
+The list of tags declared by NeoForge can be seen on [GitHub][forgetags].
 - If there is a group of something you feel should be shared by the community, use the `forge` namespace instead of your mod id.
 - Tag naming conventions should follow Vanilla conventions.
 In particular, item and block groupings are plural instead of singular (e.g. `minecraft:logs`, `minecraft:saplings`).
 - Item tags should be sorted into subdirectories according to their type (e.g. `forge:ingots/iron`, `forge:nuggets/brass`, etc.).